 Electric bikes exploded in popularity last year and are expected to trend throughout 2020 as well.
 It wasn’t too long ago when there were only a small handful of styles to choose from – but in just under a year, ebike designs have drastically changed, giving us fun in variety.

 You can find electronic bikes in the form of mountain bikes, fat tires, foldable, and road bikes.
 For urbanites, there’s everything from electric commuter bikes to assisted cargo bikes.
-In addition to making ebikes more user friendly, the cost of owning one of these handy items have become increasingly affordable for the casual rider.
+In addition to making ebikes more user friendly, the cost of owning one of these handy vehicles has become increasingly affordable for the casual rider.
 More significantly, customizable apps, something that used to be reserved for only the most expensive and exclusive brands, have become more readily available.

 To see how ebikes stack up against last year’s models, check out the Best Ebikes of 2019.